 If you run a small business, landlines can rack up costs, plus its simply impractical to negotiate straight from your cell, as service cutting out could be costly and embarassing.
-VoIP is a great alternative, where price is hardly a factor, requiring only an IP Phone, Internet connection, and/or analog telephone adaptor (ATA), VoIP Gateway, etc. Also, many smartphones and the latest generation of users increasingly use downloadable VoIP apps that mesh well with networking apps, boasting advanced calling capabilities.
-With the advent of softphones, it's not even necessary to get out of your seat to pick up the phone or dial out.
-If any advancement provides a means for me to be lazy, it's already a winner to say the least.
+VoIP is a great alternative, where price is hardly a factor, requiring only an IP Phone, Internet connection, and/or analog telephone adaptor (ATA), VoIP Gateway, etc. If you are not sure whether your connection has the speed to handle a switch to VoIP, you can use our free speed test to check right now.
+Also, many smartphones and the latest generation of users increasingly use downloadable VoIP apps that mesh well with networking apps, boasting advanced calling capabilities.
+With the advent of softphones, it’s not even necessary to get out of your seat to pick up the phone or dial out.
+If any advancement provides a means for me to be lazy, it’s already a winner to say the least.

 Businesses switching to VoIP telephony for their business phone systems have found VoIP to be ideal for complex communications.
 Many VoIP providers have plans which make the term “long distance” irrelevant, charging for the same cost for calls regardless of geographical location.
 It’s perfect for those that conduct international business, and another nail in the coffin to landline service.
 Landlines can’t compete with free by any standard and can get quite expensive when used to dial overseas.
 Micromanagement of VoIP systems is easy and usually visual (check out Fonality’s HUD), linked through a dedicated system or portal, taking full advantage of the LAN link through Internet.
 Many businesses have already adopted voice-over Internet protocol by putting SIP Trunking equipment into motion and kissing old-fashioned operators and switch-boards goodbye.